-Fees: most places charge around one dollar for money orders up to $1,000 or so.
+Fees: Except for banks, most places charge $1 to $2 for money orders up to $1,000.
 Money orders have maximum limits (typically $1,000 for domestic and $700 for international), so you need to buy multiple money orders if you’re paying more than the maximum.
 For large purchases, a cashier’s check might be a better option.

 2. Fill it Out

 The amount of your money order will be printed on the document when you buy.
-However, you’ll need to provide additional information and sign the money order when you’re finished.
+However, you need to provide additional information and sign the money order before you’re finished.

-Addresses: some money orders ask for the address of the recipient (and they might ask for your address as well).
-This information helps ensure that the money order gets to the recipient, and it makes tracking easier.
+Addresses: Some money orders ask for the address of the recipient (and they might ask for your address as well).
+This information helps ensure that the money order gets to the recipient and makes tracking easier.
 However, this is not the most important part of a money order, and your recipient might not care if you use actual addresses.

 Memo: Money orders may provide an area labeled “Memo” or “Re:” for additional details about your payment (your account number or order confirmation, for example).
-If you can’t find that area, you can write anything needed on any blank section of the front of the money order.
+If you can’t find that area, you can write anything needed in any blank section on the front of the money order.
 A sticky note on the money order might also do the trick.

 3. Make your Payment

-Once your money order is filled out, it’s time to pay.
-Money orders can be mailed safely – just be sure you’ve kept a copy of your receipt.
-Money orders are also used for in-person payments.
+Once you fill out your money order, it’s time to pay.
+Unlike cash, it’s safe to mail money orders — just be sure to keep a copy of your receipt.
+Money orders are also useful for in-person payments.

 Cashing or Depositing a Money Order

 If you receive a money order, you can deposit or cash it like a check.
-The easiest thing to do is probably to deposit the item in your bank.
+The easiest thing to do is probably to deposit the payment in your bank.

-Endorse the back and take the money order to a branch or ATM.
-Mobile deposit might also be an option, but some banks prohibit mobile deposits of money orders is not always allowed).
+Make a deposit: Endorse the back and take the money order to a branch or ATM.
+Mobile deposit might also be an option, but some banks prohibit mobile deposits of money orders.
 Funds should be available within a few days, and you can spend the money out of your checking account.